 HCL Domino password encryption enforced for all mail accounts

 Experimental Support for OAuth 2.0 authentication with XOAUTH2 login (Squirrel Version 1.5+)

 You may contact us for a “Community Edition” license.
-This free license is restricted to private or non-commercial use only.
+This license is restricted to private or non-commercial use only.